LukasGrebe/ha-addons/ebusd/DOCS.md

 ## Custom CSV files:

 To use custom CSV config files you can use the configpath option.
 You can create a local copy of https://github.com/john30/ebusd-configuration in your "/config" folder and change configpath to e.g. "/config/ebusd-configuration/latest/en".
-Custom CSV files must be in /config folder
+Custom CSV files must be in the /config folder.

+## HTTP and TCP client Access

+To use HTTP and TCP clients enter port numbers into the add-on network settings and activated in the config.

+## Custom command line options

+You can add any command line options using the custom command line options field.
+Check the eBUSd wiki for all available options - https://github.com/john30/ebusd/wiki/2.-Run

+For example ``` --initsend --dumpconfig```

+## BETA - Wireless eBUSd adapter support

+This release includes beta support for wireless eBUSd adapters.
+This is just a proof of concept at this stage and will be improved in the next release.
+To test wireless support enter the IP address into the custom device box.
+You must select a usb device to validate the config but it will be ignored at runtime

+For example ```enh:192.168.0.7:9999```